 It became my view that, if done right, an integrated cause-related and sports program will increase the impact of a traditional sport-only program tenfold!
 Within two years of reintegration to the world, every sport sponsorship deal we did (Octagon had acquired us in 1998) had some kind of cause-related marketing and/or pro-social component.

 Neill: One of our clients was Old Mutual, a FTSE 100 Life Insurance company in South Africa.
 They sponsored the Two Oceans Marathon in Cape Town, the most beautiful marathon in the world (the course is hard by both the Atlantic and Indian Oceans.)
 Well, two weeks before the marathon, a fire and subsequent landslide devastated part of the course, including Chapman’s Peak, a mountain on which much of the most scenic parts of the race is run.
 The marathon was postponed and there was a big price tag attached to rehabilitate the mountain.

 GSB: So what did you do?

-ND: We turned the sponsorship into a cause-related program: For every runner who wore green laces, Old Mutual made a donation.
-It was a stunning success–in fact, 70% of runners did made donations as well and we raised close on R1 million, which was used to fund the environmental impact study that led to the mountains restoration.
+Neill: We turned the sponsorship into a cause-related program: For every runner who wore green laces, Old Mutual made a donation.
+It was a stunning success–in fact, 70 percent of runners did made donations as well and we raised close on R1 million, which was used to fund the environmental impact study that led to the mountains restoration.

 GSB: Well done!
 Did you see a move towards cause-related sponsorships beyond South Africa in the late 1990s-early 2000s?